AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    4 | F | *F* | F

-Each line in such a table is called an :term:`evaluation vector`, and the pairs that demonstrate the independant effect of conditions are known as :term:`independence pairs <Independence Pair>`.
+Each line in such a table is called an :term:`evaluation vector <Evaluation Vector>`, and the pairs that demonstrate the independant effect of conditions are known as :term:`independence pairs <Independence Pair>`.

 Evaluations 1 + 3 constitute a Unique Cause independence pair for A, where A changes, B does not, and the expression value toggles.
 1 + 2 constitues a pair